NixOS/nix.dev/maintainers/working_groups/learning_journey/documentation-survey.md

 ### Nixpkgs
 - partially in chapter https://nixos.org/guides/nix-pills/our-first-derivation.html

+  Explains derivations; the derivation function, its attribute set, `.drv` and 'out' files.
+Explains `outpath`.
+Regarding `nixpkgs`, shows how to bring `nixpkgs` into scope and how to refer to a package using its `outpath`.
+Accessing files underneath a package's `out`.

+  - Reading time: 25 min
+  - Author: Luca Bruno
+  - Created: 2015 Updated 2017

 - https://nixos.org/guides/nix-pills/working-derivation.html
   Creating a working derivation.
 Using `nix repl`: `bash` as a builder; the `args` attribute; creating in `$out`; the builder environment; packaging a C program.
 Using a `.nix` file to define the derivation: `import` function; `inherit` keyword; using `nix-build`.
 Explains how to use `gcc`, `bash` and `coreutils` from nixpkgs.
   - Reading time: 15 min